Tuesday, October 30, 2012

 In September, I started to chronicle my life in retail.
 You can see by this being “Part 13,” that I've had a lot to tell.
 If you’re new to this series, you should start with Part 1.
 Otherwise, please join our hero as he wages one last campaign as a store manager.

-My friend, Little Bit, who had gone from the craft store to the video stores just before I did, had problems with this girl during training, as well.
+My friend, Little Bit, who had gone from the craft store to the video stores just before I did, also had problems with this girl during training.
 In fact, the girls at the training store made her cry.

-No one makes my Little Bit cry and gets away with it, so I went in there already knowing what kind of BS might come to play, and was keen to throw my own weight around a bit.
+No one makes my Little Bit cry and gets away with it, so I went in there already knowing what kind of BS might come into play and was keen to throw my own weight around if I had to.
 I was a grown-ass retail ringer, not a little 4’10” ball of sweetness.

-So when this particular Chickie pulled that break thing, I stood firm… professional, but firm.
+So when this particular Chickie tried to go on her poorly-timed break, I stood firm… professional, but firm.
 Same thing when some of the other crap happened.
-I sized it up as a couple of girls that were trying to run the store like the upper crust girls “run” the high school.
-You know… popular girls making sure things work well for the popular girls, and not necessarily the school.
+I sized it up as a couple of girls who were trying to run the store like the upper-crust girls “run” a high school.
+You know, popular girls making sure things work well for the popular girls, and not necessarily the school.

 Each time I opposed the little Chickie, it was for the betterment of the store.
 It was stuff like not causing scenes with other employees in front of the customers, or turning on the A/C earlier than was traditionally proscribed, because it was 80 degrees in the store and customers were complaining.

-She didn't like the upset to her little sub-kingdom, and I didn't like putting up with a bunch of bullshit from some snot-nosed little princess.
-So she ran to the store manager about me on a number of occasions, which eventually resulted in a sit-down between the manager, our district manager and me.
+She didn't like the upset to her little sub-kingdom and I didn't like putting up with a bunch of bullshit from some snot-nosed little princess.
+So she ran to the store manager about me on several occasions, which eventually resulted in a sit-down between the store manager, our district manager, and me.
 We all came to an understanding… that I was right.

 The two of them straightened out the little Chickie soon enough and the temperatures lowered across the board.
-But it was funny because when I was in my first stores, I probably wouldn't have had the stomach for confronting the staff of a store in which I was training.
+But it was funny because when I was in my first store, I probably wouldn't have had the stomach to confront the staff of a store in which I was training.

 After a month or two, I was sufficiently trained up in store procedures that they began sending me out to other places to fill in when needed.
-It was cool to get to know the other managers and their staffs, and see some other ways of doing things.
-I attended a number of district-wide meetings as well and was able to meet some more of the managers.
+It was cool to get to know the other managers and their staff, and see other ways of doing things.
+I attended district-wide meetings as well and was able to meet some more of the managers.
 Naturally, I saw one that was particularly cute.
 I figured I’d have to do some recon with my craft store refugees, to find out what her deal was.

-About mid June, my DM told me she would have a store for me soon, but couldn't tell me where.
+About mid-June, my DM told me she would have a store for me soon, but couldn't tell me where.
 That meant someone was about to get the boot.
-But her reticence to tell me anything didn't mean I didn't know where I was going.
+But her reticence to tell me anything didn't necessarily mean I didn't know where I was going.
 I started working it through in my head.

 Someone will quit right off, upon seeing that the party was over.
-An assistant manager or two will be combative and work against me, either because the manager was their buddy, or that they wanted the job for themselves.
+An assistant manager or two will be combative and work against me, either because the manager was their buddy, or they wanted the job for themselves.
 Others would try to suck up and gain favor, in hopes that the party would continue.
 All of these people would be gone within months.
-But maybe, just maybe, there would be a really good employee or two just waiting for a little quality training and guidance.
-That would have to be the person I’d build around.
+But maybe, just maybe, there would be an employee or two just waiting for a little quality training and guidance.
+Those would have to be the people I’d build around.

-Not until I cherry-picked the existing staff and then hired my own people, who would be loyal to ME, would I be able to turn a failing store around.
+I wouldn't be able to turn the store around until I cherry-picked the existing staff and then hired my own people, who would be loyal to ME.
 And this store was failing with a capital EFF.
 They were last or second to last in all store metrics and measurables.

 I started there on the last day of June and everything with the staff went exactly like I’d foreseen.
 But we showed marked improvement in July and I had the store making sales goals by the end of August.
 It was the finest work of my field retail career.

-Do you know those candy bags that sell for, like 59 cents (or 2-for-a-dollar)?
-Like gummy bears or burnt peanuts or twizzlers or circus peanuts?
+Do you know those candy bags that sell for, like 59 cents (or two for a dollar)?
+Like gummy bears or burnt peanuts or Twizzlers or circus peanuts?
 They had them on a 4-sided spinner rack with 8 pegs on each side.
 Sounds simple, right?
 But they only had 2 or 3 varieties on the entire display!
-The whole rack was loaded down with dinner mints (the unwrapped chalky ones; the kind you never take from the restaurant checkout), wintergreen gel chews, and starlight mints… the 3 most blah selections they made!
+The whole rack was loaded down with dinner mints (the unwrapped chalky ones; the kind you never take from the restaurant checkout), wintergreen gel chews, and starlight mints; the 3 most blah selections they made!
 Obviously, they were just putting up whatever they had on hand after selling everything else.
 No one under 70 would ever buy any of that shit.

-First thing I did was get the candy catalog and order some of everything they had.
-Once I loaded the thing with Gummy Worms, Nerds, Sour Patch Kids and stuff kids actually liked, the sales rocketed.
-What I couldn't believe was not only did the previous manager not know to do this, the DM never made a point of it either!
+The first thing I did was get the candy catalog and order some of everything they had.
+Once I loaded the thing with Gummy Worms, Nerds, Sour Patch Kids, and stuff kids actually liked, the sales rocketed.
+What I couldn't believe was not only did the previous manager not know to do this, but the DM never made a point of it either!
 I mean hell, 36 selections beats the shit out of 3 every time!

 Once I was done with it, it looked like a smaller version of this.